Dr. Dooreck with Zoeya Gordon

 Impact of stress on gut health

-Stress can negatively impact gut health by decreasing the production of digestive enzymes and disrupting the balance of gut microbiota.
+Stress can negatively impact gut health by decreasing digestive enzyme production and disrupting gut microbiota balance.
 This can lead to gastrointestinal problems such as bloating, diarrhea, and constipation.
-Chronic stress can even lead to more severe conditions such as Irritable Bowel Syndrome (IBS).
+Chronic stress can lead to more severe conditions like Irritable Bowel Syndrome (IBS).

 Improving gut health

-Emerging research is exploring how improving gut health through diet and probiotics can positively impact mental health conditions such as anxiety and depression.
+Emerging research explores how improving gut health through diet and probiotics can positively impact mental health conditions such as anxiety and depression.
 It is also important to note that stress reduction techniques and psychological interventions may alleviate gut symptoms.

 Improving gut health through diet and probiotics can positively impact mental health conditions such as anxiety and depression